Project Energy

-Energy has emerged as the defining opportunity—and constraint—facing Arizona at this moment in its growth trajectory.
-Demand from population expansion, advanced manufacturing, AI and data centers, mining, transportation electrification, and water augmentation is accelerating faster than the state’s ability to generate and deliver power.
-This imbalance presents a clear economic opportunity: Arizona can either lead by building the next generation of energy infrastructure or risk losing investment, jobs, and competitiveness to states that act more decisively.
-Energy is no longer a background utility function; it is the primary driver of economic development, and addressing it now will determine the state’s long-term prosperity.
+Energy has emerged as the defining opportunity—and constraint—facing Arizona at this critical moment in its growth trajectory.
+Demand driven by population growth, semiconductor manufacturing, artificial intelligence and hyperscale data centers, mining, electrification, and water infrastructure is accelerating faster than the state’s ability to generate and deliver power.
+This gap is immediate and consequential.
+Arizona now stands at a clear inflection point: lead in deploying next-generation energy systems or risk losing investment and competitiveness to faster-moving regions.
+Energy is no longer a background utility—it is the central driver of economic development.

 committee members include: